thomasrepnik/spring-quartz-retry/README.md

     @Override
     protected void onFailure(Payload payload, Exception e, RetryContext ctx) {
-        //This method will be executed when all retries has failed.
+        //This method will be executed when all retries have failed.
     }
 }
 ```